 This sustainable project is open to volunteers and interns as a means of imparting ecological skills, wisdom, and resources as to inspire further ecological planetary action.

 When and where will it be built?

-When: Following our upcoming “Indigiegogo Tawantinsuyu Eco-Temple campaign” the construction is set to be commenced in mid- 2014.
+When: Following our upcoming “Indigiegogo Tawantinsuyu Eco-Temple campaign” the construction is set to commence in mid- 2014.

 Where: On Juan Gabriels privately owned land of 190m squared in the San Pedro Association 25 minutes from the historic center of Cusco, Peru.

 How will we go about building a temple?

 Using a combination of natural building techniques, earthbag (super adobe), super adobe, and cob the Tawantinsuyu Temple will present a positive model of urban sustainable development.
 We will establish a natural building volunteer program and internship program in which natural building experts will lead our group in a collaborative and inspirational building process.
 We intend to create a integrated learning experience that is valuable for both global volunteers and the local indigenous community.

 - water catchment and gray water system